What Are Reflexive Pronouns?

 Here, the reflexive pronoun is used as the object.

-We can also use an object pronoun instead of a reflexive pronoun but remember that it is only possible when we are talking about the first person singular pronoun.
+We can also use an object pronoun instead of a reflexive pronoun when referring to the first person singular pronoun, but it is not allowed for other pronouns.
 Look at the following example:

 Not she saw

-We can use these reflexive pronouns in many different contexts.
-However, here we are going to talk about their two main purposes:
+We can use reflexive pronouns in many different contexts.
+However, their two main purposes are:

 When the Subject and the Object Are the same

-It happens sometimes that the object and subject are the same in a sentence, in such cases, we can use reflexive pronouns to avoid repetition.
+Sometimes the object and subject are the same in a sentence, in these cases, we can use reflexive pronouns to avoid repetition.
 Look at the following examples:

-As you can see, the subject is talking about herself so a reflexive pronoun is used.
+As you can see, the subject is talking about himself/herself so a reflexive pronoun is used.